opds-community/drafts/opds-1.2.md

 ## 4. Facets

-An Acquisition Feed MAY offer multiple links to reorder the Publications listed in the feed or limit them to a subset.
+An Acquisition Feed <em class="rfc">may</em> offer multiple links to reorder the Publications listed in the feed or limit them to a subset.
 This specification defines one new relation to identify such links as Facets:

 - `http://opds-spec.org/facet`: An Acquisition Feed with a subset or an alternate order of the Publications listed.